OpenHRS/openhrs.github.io/index.md

 automatically fetch the Android package file.

 Open the file and install the app.
-## About HRS App development
+## About OpenHRS development
-The HRS App was developed as part of the [2017 Hawaii Annual Code Challenge](http://hacc.hawaii.gov).
+OpenHRS was developed as part of an effort to improve the efficiency of the Hawaii State Government.

-During the hackathon, the team included:
+The team includes:

   * [Jonathan Robello](https://www.linkedin.com/in/jonathan-robello/)
   * [Terry Palomares](https://www.linkedin.com/in/terry-palomares/)